Have you ever watched a drone zip through the sky and thought about flying one yourself? That moment of curiosity is where most people start.

 What to Expect from Drones Under $200

 While sub-$200 drones offer a fantastic entry point into the world of aerial exploration, managing expectations is important.
-These drones won’t compete with high-end models, but they can still pack a punch in terms of fun and functionality.
+These drones won’t compete with high-end models, but they offer enough features to learn, explore, and have fun.

 Here’s what to keep in mind before you hit “buy”:

-Budget drones typically have shorter flight times, often ranging from 5 to 15 minutes.
+Budget drones typically have shorter flight times, often ranging from 10 to 25 minutes per battery.
 This might seem limiting, but it’s a great way to hone your piloting skills before venturing on longer flights.

-Consider drones with multiple batteries to extend your flying time in between charges.
+Consider drones with multiple batteries to extend your flying time between charges.
+Always check total flight time, not just per-battery claims.

 Crashes are a natural part of the learning process, especially for beginners.
 Look for drones with a lightweight yet sturdy build.
 Propeller guards are a big plus, as they can absorb impact and prevent damage to the propellers and the drone itself.